Chymyst/chymyst-core/README.md

 ```

 In the JoCaml syntax, `a` and `c` are declared implicitly, together with the reaction.
-This is not possible in Scala since Scala macros do not allow us to insert a new top-level value declaration into the code.
+This kind of implicit declaration is not possible in `JoinRun` because Scala macros do not allow us to insert a new top-level name declaration into the code.
 So, declarations of molecule injectors need to be explicit.
-Other than that, `JoinRun`'s syntax is modeled on that of `ScalaJoin` and JoCaml.
+Other than that, `JoinRun`'s syntax is closely modeled on that of `ScalaJoin` and JoCaml.

 - Molecule injectors (“channels”) are not singleton objects as in `ScalaJoin` but locally scoped values.
 This is how the semantics of JC is implemented in JoCaml.
 In this way, we get more flexibility in defining molecules.
 - Reactions are not merely `case` clauses but locally scoped values (instances of class `Reaction`). `JoinRun` uses macros to perform some static analysis of reactions at compile time and detect some errors.
 - Reactions and molecules are “composable”: we can begin constructing a join definition incrementally, until we have `n` reactions and `n` different molecules, where `n` is a runtime parameter, with no limit on the number of reactions in one join definition, and no limit on the number of different molecules.
 (However, a join definition is immutable once it is written.)
-- “Join definitions” are instances of class `JoinDefinition` and are invisible to the user (as they should be according to the semantics of JC)
+- “Join definitions” are instances of class `JoinDefinition` and are invisible to the user (as they should be according to the semantics of JC).
-- Some common cases of invalid join definitions are flagged (as run-time errors) even before starting any processes; others are flagged when reactions are run (e.g. if a blocking molecule gets no reply)
+- Some common cases of invalid join definitions are flagged (as run-time errors) before starting any processes; others are flagged when reactions are run (e.g. if a blocking molecule gets no reply).
-- Fine-grained threading control: each join definition and each reaction can be on a different, separate thread pool; we can use Akka actor-based or thread-based pools
+- Fine-grained threading control: each join definition and each reaction can be on a different, separate thread pool; we can use Akka actor-based or thread-based pools.
-- “Fair” nondeterminism: whenever a molecule can start several reactions, the reaction is chosen at random
+- “Fair” nondeterminism: whenever a molecule can start several reactions, the reaction is chosen at random.
-- Fault tolerance: failed reactions are automatically restarted (when desired)
+- Fault tolerance: failed reactions are automatically restarted (when desired).
-- Tracing the execution via logging levels; automatic naming of molecules for debugging is available (via macro)
+- Tracing the execution via logging levels; automatic naming of molecules for debugging is available (via macro).

 # Status